How to Achieve PR Glory with Newsjacking

 Digital PR enables you to react in seconds, so make sure you’re prepared to strike while the iron is hot.
 If you’re commenting on a news story, try to get it out within an hour.

 There’s a lot more that goes into digital PR, of course.
-Find out more here: How PR works in the digital age
+Find out more here: What is Digital PR?

 Unfortunately, the real world makes it difficult.
 By the time you go through the proper channels and get the boss’s signature, your newsjacking attempt might already be stale.
 Which is why you need some leeway for newsjacking to work.
 If you don’t need a stamp of approval for every last bit of messaging, you can work quickly and get your response out while everybody’s still paying attention.